-- 52.1 All provisions of this Agreement will become effective July 1, 2019, and will remain in full force and effect through June 30, 2021. - 52.2 Either party may request negotiations of a successor Agreement by notifying the other party in writing no sooner than January 1, 2020, and no later than February 28, 2020.
-Negotiations will begin at a time agreed upon by the parties. - 52.3 The authority to negotiate supplemental agreements or Memoranda of Understanding (MOU) rests within the OFM State Human Resources Labor Relations Section (LRS).
-In the event the LRS delegates the authority to negotiate supplemental agreements or Memoranda of Understanding to an agency during the term of this Agreement, the following will apply: - A. All supplemental agreements or Memoranda of Understanding will be considered tentative agreements until approved by the LRS; and - B. No supplemental agreements or Memoranda of Understanding may be entered into which conflicts with this Agreement without the approval of the LRS.
+- 52.1 All provisions of this Agreement will become effective July 1, 2023 and will remain in full force and effect through June 30, 2025. - 52.2 Either party may request negotiations of a successor Agreement by notifying the other party in writing no sooner than January 1, 2024, and no later than February 28, 2024.
+Negotiations will begin at a time agreed upon by the parties. - 52.3 The authority to negotiate supplemental agreements or Memoranda of Understanding (MOUs) rests within the OFM State Human Resources Labor Relations Section (OFM/SHR/LRS).
+In the event the OFM/SHR/LRS delegates the authority to negotiate supplemental agreements or MOUs to an agency during the term of this Agreement, the following will apply:

+- A. All supplemental agreements or MOUs will be considered tentative agreements until approved by the OFM/SHR/LRS; and - B. No supplemental agreements or MOUs may be entered into which conflict with this Agreement without the approval of the OFM/SHR/LRS.